 State Fair of Texas

 These blue ribbon biscuits – made with buttermilk, butter, coconut oil, and baking powder – are based on a State Fair of Texas winning recipe.
-Bake these and you’ll see how easy they are to make.
+(Hey there Big Tex).
+Bake these and you’ll see how easy great biscuits are to make.

 Back in 2015, Krysabelle Gilbert of Lindale, Texas made these blue ribbon biscuits and won “best of show.”
 She called them “Butter ’em up Biscuits” and they won out of 27 entries in her division.
 Nice work!

 Baked goods that year, as always, were a popular competition category.
 (You may recall the Lemon Chess Pie from 2015; also yum).
 It was a big year.
 Check out what was entered at the State Fair of Texas that year overall.
 These were all made at home by amateur bakers, aka hobby bakers, people who don’t earn a living baking.

 Whew!
 That is a lot of baking!
 It is also so inspiring.

 Whenever I make home-made biscuits, from scratch, I ask myself, “why don’t I make these more often?!”
 So, when I had leftover buttermilk from another recipe, I dug out this blue ribbon biscuit recipe, a classic.
 With just 7 ingredients, all staples in my pantry, and 40 minutes to spare, it was game on.

 I greased the pan with butter and measured out my portion for the dough.
 Then I realized I didn’t have any shortening on hand.
 (So much for a stacked pantry…) No worries though.
 I love baking with coconut oil and had plenty of that.
 I simply replaced the shortening with the same amount of coconut oil.